lambdaclass/cairo-vm/docs/hint_processor/README.md

 ## Managing Cairo variables inside hint execution

-Each variable's addresse and value can be computed with the information provided by the data in the HintReference structure + the hint's ap tracking data.
+Each variable's address and value can be computed with the information provided by the data in the HintReference structure + the hint's ap tracking data.
 The following helper functions are provided in hint_processor_utils.rs to simplify variable management:

 * get_integer_from_reference